 (3) The device is so designed that it cannot be easily disassembled;

-(4) The device has been subjected to and has satisfactorily passed the prototype tests prescribed by §32.103; and
+(4) Prototypes of the device have been subjected to and have satisfactorily passed the tests required by paragraph (f) of this section.

 (5) Quality control procedures have been established to satisfy the requirements of §32.62.